CYME Power Engineering Software and Solutions

 Additional Engineering Applications and Facilities for Distribution:

-CYMDIST Gateway To create and maintain the CYMDIST distribution network data model.
+CYME Gateway To create and maintain the CYME network data model.
 The connectivity network extracted from the GIS is accurate, electrically complete, with actual loads and switch status; and this network model can be updated easily.

 Substation Grounding Grid Design and Analysis (CYMGRD) To optimize the design of new grids and reinforce existing grids, of any shape, by virtue of built-in danger point evaluation facilities.